 - Crane contact with overhead power lines

 - Excavator contact with power lines

-- Ladder contact with power lines
+- Ladder or tree contact with power lines

 In order to avoid accidental electrocution, the Occupational Safety and Health Administration has established standards necessary for appropriate work to be completed at construction sites.
 Specifically in regards to crane usage, the OSHA explains that unless lines have been “de-energized and visibly grounded” or standalone, unattached insulating barriers have been put up to prevent contact with the lines, certain criteria need to be established.

 Per former OHSA Standard 1926.550(a)(15) established before 2000, several crane specifications include:

 - “For lines rated 50kV. or below, minimum clearance between the lines and any part of the crane or load shall be ten feet;”

 - “For lines rated over 50 kV., minimum clearance between the lines and any part of the crane or load shall be 10 feet plus 0.4 inch for each 1 kV. over 50 kV., or twice the length of the line insulator, but never less than ten feet.”